MasterTemple/bible_reference_parser/README.md

 ### Overlap

 - Check if segments of any kind overlap with segments of any other kind
-- Check if passages (sets of segments) overlap with other passages
+- Check if passages (sets of segments) overlap with other passages or individual segments

 ## Installation